Chporiy/work-calendar/README.md

-This project use to create a unfilled work calendar by month for Redmine wiki Week starts at Monday
+This project is used to create an unfilled work calendar by month for Redmine wiki. \
+The week starts on Monday.

 ## Requirements